-The following example describes a sensor which detects Star Wars vehicles as they are passing the base and submits vehicle data to the Tangle.
+The following example describes a sensor that detects Star Wars vehicles as they are passing the base and submits vehicle data to the Tangle.

 Vehicle data that will be captured: vehicle name, model, manufacturer, and vehicle class.
-Any other data could be added to the dataset, but for simplicity we’ll use these 4 parameters.
+Any other data could be added to the dataset, but for simplicity, we’ll use these four parameters.

 After you submit the data, sensor is added to your account.
 From this point you can access it’s data by clicking on the sensor ID.

 Each sensor card contains a link “Download Publish Script” at the very bottom.
-This link generates a series of files that contains all necessary configuration for a selected sensor and provides you with a usage examples and documentation on how to store data in Tangle.
-I will address usage of this script in the next blog post.
+This link generates a series of files that contains all necessary configurations for a selected sensor and provides you with usage examples and documentation on how to store data in Tangle.
+I will address the usage of this script in the next blog post.